Working Together

 Rumi

 I adjust my style to the needs of each client, however it may be useful for you to know a few things about the way I work.
 I have a relational approach.
 This means that I am present as another human being in our sessions – I believe that making satisfying connections with other people and the wider world is central to our well-being, shaping who we are and who we become, and clients can expect me to be warm, gentle and compassionate while also encouraging them to challenge ideas.
+I am not a silent or blank ‘screen’.

-I draw on the aspects of theories that I believe support me to create an holistic approach that supports work with the whole person: thoughts, belief systems, emotions and how these may be experienced in the body.
+I believe this has helped me to create an holistic approach that supports work with the whole person: thoughts, belief systems, emotions and how these may be experienced in the body.
 Much neuroscientific research is now showing how interconnected these aspects are.

 However we decide to work, I will review our work regularly with you to see whether what I am offering is helpful.